wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/amazonsqs-connector-example.md

 ## What's next

-* To customize this example for your own scenario, see [Amazon SQS Connector Reference Guide]({{base_path}}/reference/connectors/amazonsqs-connector/amazonsqs-connector-reference) documentation for all operation details of the connector.
+* To customize this example for your own scenario, see [Amazon SQS Connector Reference Guide]({{base_path}}/reference/connectors/amazonsqs-connector/amazonsqs-connector-reference) documentation for detailed information on all connector operations.